-Gulab Bagh is the largest garden of Rajasthan, spread over 100 acres of land.
-During 1850’s, Maharana Sajjan Singh took the initiative to built this beautiful garden and was known as Sajjan Niwas Bagh but due to the avaiability of numerous varieties of roses, this garden is also known as Gulab Bagh or Rose Garden.
+During the 1850s, Maharana Sajjan Singh took the initiative to built this beautiful garden and was known as Sajjan Niwas Bagh but due to the availability of numerous varieties of roses, this garden is also known as Gulab Bagh or Rose Garden.

-The garden consists of a Lotus Pond, and many prominent trees that included many species of mangoes, guava, campher, citron, jamun, pummelo, meetha neem, grapes, lemon, bor, mulbury, rayan, pomegranate, bananas, sapota, tamarind, bullock’s heart , lichi, arjun trees, wood apple, karonda, kargi lime, ficus species, anola, jack fruit, dhanverjia, Grandi flora, jasmin, Dawood etc.
+The garden consists of a Lotus Pond, and many prominent trees that included many species of mangoes, guava, camper, citron, Jamun, pummelo, meetha neem, grapes, lemon, bor, mulberry, Rayan, pomegranate, bananas, sapota, tamarind, bullock’s heart , lichi, Arjun trees, wood apple, karonda, kargi lime, ficus species, canola, jack fruit, dhanverjia, Grandi flora, jasmin, Dawood etc.

-This park of the 19th century is regarded as one of the largest urban park in India and is visited by tourists from all over the world.
+This park of the 19th century is regarded as one of the largest urban parks in India and is visited by tourists from all over the world.